Soya products are really taking the market by storm nowadays, but not everybody’s convinced that soy is beneficial.

 Just to give you some examples, take Torre Washington here, who has been raised vegan and definitely doesn’t struggle to build muscle!

-That’s right, you can enjoy a diet with a lot of soy products, yet still build muscle like a beast!
+That’s right, you can enjoy a diet with a lot of soy products, yet still, build massive muscle mass!

 Same goes for this guy: